-I'm a philosopher specializing in language, with interests in metaphysics, philosophy of mind, cognitive science at large, and Eastern philosophy.
-In the more (not so) distant past, I've done research in the history of philosophy, the history of ideas, and classical studies.
+I'm a philosopher specializing in language, with interests in metaphysics, formal semantics, philosophy of mind, cognitive science, and Eastern philosophy.
+In the more (not so) distant past, I've done work in the history of philosophy, the history of ideas, and classical studies.
 I'm the holder of a Humboldt Fellowship for Experienced Researchers at the Institute of Philosophy of Freie Universität Berlin, and a laureate of the Fondation des Treilles.
 I did my graduate work across Italy (San Raffaele), France (Institut Jean Nicod, EHESS), and the United States (Harvard, MIT).

-Below some of my recent publications.
-Topics I'm currently exploring include:
+Below some recent publications/drafts.
+Topics I'm exploring include:

 - the zero-shot interpretation of neologisms;

-- the phenomenal correlates of meaning apprehension in speech perception;
+- the phenomenal correlates of meaning apprehension in speech comprehension;

 - the interaction between quotation and focus in sign language;